 If you can’t stomach the strong taste of raw garlic, you can just add lots of sliced and chopped raw garlic to salad dressings and other healthy dishes to mask some of the strong flavors.

-Note: Before using any of these topical applications, do a patch test to make sure that you do
+Note: Before using any of these topical applications, do a patch test to make sure that you do not have any adverse reactions.
+This is important, especially if you’re someone who has a number of food allergies.

 1. Garlic Oil